 Now for the details

 This is the classic organisms where in vitro susceptibility may not result in in vivo results.
 Beware (i.e. know what the hell you are doing).
 Assuming susceptible, the order for treating S. aureus infections intravenously is nafcillin / oxacillin, OR cefazolin, then anything else.
 For MSSA bacteremia, treatment with vancomycin has a 35% higher mortality (PubMed).
-Never, ever use vancomycin for MSSA without a damn good reason.
+Never, ever use vancomycin for MSSA without a damn good reason, unless you want your patient to die (PubMed).
+And no one wants that.

 For bacteremia, linezolid is probably inferior (PubMed) and I would not use a static drug for bacteremia.